soohyunnie/dsc-chi-warmup-pca/README.md

 ### Data Exploration

 - Turn `X` (a np array of features) into a dataframe.
-How many features are there?
+    - How many features are there?
+    - How many observations are there?

 - Turn `y` (a np array of the target) into a df.
-What type of data is `y`?

-- What kind of prediction problem is this?
+    - Are the observations in y continuous or discreet?
+    - Would prediction of y be a regression or classification problem?

 ```python